floragunncom/search-guard-docs/multitenancy.md

 | searchguard.multitenancy.tenants.enable_global  |  boolean, enable or disable the global tenant.
 Default: true.|
 | searchguard.multitenancy.tenants.enable_private  |  boolean, enable or disable the private tenant.
 Default: true.|

 **Note that each user needs to have at least one tenant configured, otherwise Search Guard does not know which tenant to use.
-If you disable both the Global and Private tenant, and the user does not have any other tenants configured, she will not be able to login.**
+If you disable both the Global and Private tenant, and the user does not have any other tenants configured, login will not be possible.**

 ### Kibana: Setting preferred / default tenants